heatnoded/Projects/README.md

 # Projects
 Hi!
-My name is Ethan Do, these are all of the projects I have done.
+My name is Ethan Do, and I'm a freshman studing Computer Engineering and Applied Math at the University of Washington.
+This repository contains the projects that I have worked on for the last few years.